Bittersweet family (Celastraceae)

 Cultivation: This woody vine adapts to a wide range of conditions, including full sun to light shade and moist to dry soil that can contain rich loam, sand, or rocky material.
 It is usually found in partially shaded conditions.

-Faunal Associations: The flowers attract Halictid, Plasterer, Andrenid, and Mason bees, which suck nectar and collect pollen.
+Faunal Associations: The flowers attract Halictid, plasterer (Colletes spp.), Andrenid, and mason bees, which suck nectar and collect pollen.
 Other occasional visitors of the flowers include ants and wasps (which suck nectar), and beetles (which probably feed on pollen).
-The caterpillars of the moth Pleuroprucha insularia (Common Tan Wave) feed on the foliage.
+The caterpillars of the moth, Pleuroprucha insulsaria (Common Tan Wave), feed on the flowers.
 Upland gamebirds that eat the seeds or buds include the Ruffed Grouse, Ring-Necked Pheasant, Bobwhite, and Wild Turkey.
 Fox Squirrels and some songbirds eat the seeds to a limited extent (including the Robin and Eastern Bluebird).
 The foliage and stems are an attractive source of food to various mammalian herbivores, including the Cottontail Rabbit, White-Tailed Deer, and cattle.